1. Endless Europe

 Dundee Begoys Exhibition 2017 Front of House Generator Project Member Representative for Mark Wallace and Eddie Summerton

-I continue to build connections and collaborate whilst developing my own individual art practice.
+Lucy continues to build connections and collaborate whilst developing her own individual art practice.